-The Pharmacology and Translational Neuroscience Research Group conducts research in the two main themes of pharmacology and translational neuroscience, as well as contributing to the College of Health and Life Sciences wide specialisms of cellular and molecular biomedicine, and clinical and systems neuroscience.
+The Pharmacology and Translational Neuroscience Research Group conducts research in the two main topics of pharmacology and translational neuroscience, as well as contributing to two of the College of Health and Life Sciences’ four key multidisciplinary themes; cellular and molecular biomedicine, and clinical and systems neuroscience.

 By studying how drugs work and how they interact with the body, we can improve drug performance and patient care.
 We also look at cells within the brain and nervous system to understand how they interact in disease and health, including: